Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Personal_Access_Tokens(PAT).md

   - A `Personal Access Token (PAT)` is a String of Characters (a type of API Token) that serves as an Authentication Method for accessing APIs or performing tasks on platforms like `GitHub`, `GitLab`, or other Version Control Systems.
   - It is used as a `Replacement for Passwords`, especially in contexts where `Automated or Programmatic Access` is needed.
   - `GitHub introduced Personal-Access-Tokens (PATs) on August 12, 2013`, as part of their API Authentication Mechanism.
-  - Over time, they `replaced Password-Based Authentication` for Git operations to enhance Security, with `Passwords Officially Deprecated for API use on August 13, 2021`.
+  - Over time, they `Replaced Password-Based Authentication` for Git operations to enhance Security, with `Passwords Officially Deprecated for API use on August 13, 2021`.
   <br>

   - **Features:**